 - Consult Merriam-Webster for word breaks

-- In the absence of a rule or a dictionary entry, copyeditors should employ hyphens to avoid ambiguity.
+- In the absence of a rule or a dictionary entry, copyeditors should employ hyphens to avoid ambiguity

 - Use hyphens, not en dashes, for numerical ranges.
 When one of the values in the range is negative, use "to" instead of the hyphen.
 See table-specific guidelines on hyphens here.